 Golf ball strike

 Our client was playing golf.
 He was standing on the green when suddenly his partner (the defendant) took a shot which was not part of the game.
 The ball flew and struck our client in the eye.
-In suing the defendant we managed to secure compensation of £50,000 for our client’s injury.
-We concluded the case in three years.
+In suing the defendant we managed to secure compensation of £50,000 for our client's injury.

 What will a claim entail?